sheisol310/Mask-Detection/README.md

 ## 1. Collect Face Data<br>
 **suggestion: To reduce misrecognition of face detection, you may want to use your camera with a clear background. <br>
   a.
 Run file "Collect Face Data-Without Mask" to collect 400 pictures of your face with no mask, and the file "wihout mask.npy" will be created.<br>
   b.
-Then wear your mask(Black Mask is hard to be detected), run file "Collect Face Data-Wear Mask" to collect 400 pictures of your face with mask,<br>
+Then wear your mask(Black Mask is hard to be detected), run file "Collect Face Data-Wear Mask" to collect 400 pictures of your face with mask,
      and the file "with mask.npy" will be created.<br>

 ## 2. Begin to dectect<br>